harjitmoe/ecma35lib/README.md

 - Mnemonic parsing for CSI sequences, and CEX sequences for which I can get enough info.
 - Hangul composition sequences.
 - IRR codes.
+- Support for general extended ASCII (i.e. only the LHS follows ECMA-35) as a DOCS set.

 # Still to do

 - More graphical sets.
+- More general RHS sets.
+- Support for Big5 as a DOCS set.
+- Support for JOHAB as a DOCS set.
-- Support for Big-5 as a DOCS set.
+- Support for LMBCS as a DOCS set.
-- Support for general extended ASCII (i.e. with only the LHS following ECMA-35), e.g. Windows-1252.
 - Dynamically allocating sets, IRR codes, DOCS codes (e.g. Shift_JIS) in some configurable way.
 - Proper handling of the T.51 / T.61 and ANSEL combining sequences.
 Probably don't need to stick to any hardcoded repertoire though, since (a) we're not trying to implement ISO/IEC 6937, but rather